Miss USA Pageant Host Julianne Hough Shares Her Secret For Avoiding Wardrobe Malfunctions

 This will be Julianne’s second year as the Miss USA host and she’s also coming to the event as a producer, which makes this year’s pageant especially exciting.
 For her first time producing the event, Julianne contributed some ideas for mixing up the show and adding a modern feel to it.

 Hough adds that Miss USA is now less about physical beauty and more about confidence and a healthy lifestyle among the contestants.
-Also, Julianne says the ability of each of the women to influence their community will play a part in the pageant, because she feels presenting a positive image of oneself is vital.
+Also, Julianne says the ability of each of the women to influence their community will play a part in the pageant because she feels presenting a positive image of oneself is vital.

 “The very end with the interview questions is the only time the contestants get to show their personality,” Ms. Hough said.
 “But this year they get to talk a little more in the beginning, the top 12 instead of the top five.
 People get a chance to see their personalities and it [makes the interview portion] less nerve-racking for them.”